Wisconsin Education Association Council

 The Wisconsin Education Association Council (WEAC) is an education public-sector trade union representing the public policy, labor and professional interests of its members.
 It is affiliated with the National Education Association.
 Its headquarters are located in Madison, Wisconsin.

 History

-WEAC began as a statewide educational organization of teachers and administrators in 1853.
+WEAC traces its history back to 1853, when a group of teachers and school administrators in Wisconsin formed the "Wisconsin Teachers Association".
 After passage of a collective bargaining law for public employees, it evolved into a pro-active teachers union and in 1972 changed its name to the Wisconsin Education Association Council.
-Later, WEAC expanded its membership to education support staff, as well as UW, technical college and State of Wisconsin education and information professionals.
+Later, WEAC expanded its membership to education support staff, as well as university, technical college, and state education and information professionals.

 WEAC represents its members in areas such as collective bargaining, legislation, professional development and support and public relations.
 WEAC states that it advocates on behalf of the 865,000 children in Wisconsin public schools.